vaxdata22/NoSQL-and-Big-Data-demonstration/Redis.md

 ## Task:

-* Treate one database in Redis with your data based on a chosen own case study (at least 10 key/value pairs with values varying in data type).
+* To create one database in Redis with your data based on a chosen case study (at least 10 key/value pairs with values varying in data type).

 * To implement at least 10 different queries on that data.
 The data and queries are to demonstrate appropriate variety and complexity.

 ## Solution:

-Got the Redis server running, and started the command line interface:
+Got the Redis server running from the terminal, and started the command line interface:
 ```
 redis-server
 redis-cli